CONSELF/conself-docs/content/manual/simulation-process.md

 - *Result message*: communication and suggestion of action to take in case of *ERROR* or *WARNING*.

 To discover the resolution of the most common error experienced when using CONSELF web-application check the [error page]({{< ref "common-errors.md" >}}).

+#### DISK MANAGEMENT

+CFD and FEM simulations are quite expensive in terms of storage resources.
+According to the subscription you are using, a limit is applied to the storage available to your user.
+If you filled the amount of storage available it is possible to:

+- [Download]({{< ref "results.md#downloads" >}}) the results of completed case in your local machine
+- Erase old cases which are no more in use.

+Under the **storage** page, the user can find analytical data about his storage usage.
+At the same time it is possible to delete old cases by selecting them one by one.
+In this way you are removing non necessary data and you can free more storage space for future cases.

+{{< figure src="/images/Storage_page.png" alt="Disk management interface with reference to the area of the screen and the information displayed" title="Disk management interface with reference to the area of the screen and the information displayed" class="figure-50">}}